Senate Opens Probe of ‘Good Ol’ Boys Roundup’

 Larry D. Stewart, assistant special agent in charge at the ATF’s Atlanta office, recalled meeting Roundup organizer Gene Rightmyer at a training event in Georgia in 1985.

-Stewart said he and two other black agents, Dondi Albritton and William Stringer, were involved in a discussion when Rightmyer approached the group and ``without any provocation, looked toward Mr. Stringer and Mr. Albritton and stated, `You were born trash, you’ll live and die trash.‴
+In testimony prepared for the Senate Judiciary Committee, Stewart said he and two other black agents, Dondi Albritton and William Stringer, were involved in a discussion when Rightmyer approached the group and ``without any provocation, looked toward Mr. Stringer and Mr. Albritton and stated, `You were born trash, you’ll live and die trash.‴

 Earlier in his career, Stewart recalled invitations to the Roundup being distributed to white agents at the Atlanta office.
 He was not given one.